MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-numseq.md

 # How to configure number Sequence and autonumber columns while using dual-write?

-Number sequences for finance and operations apps and customer engagement apps aren't connected.
-In a scenario that involves a multi-mastered table, you must either plan for separate number sequence formats or create a range for each app.
+[Number sequences](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/organization-administration/number-sequence-overview) of finance and operations applications and [autonumber columns](https://learn.microsoft.com/en-us/powerapps/maker/data-platform/autonumber-fields) of customer engagement applications are not connected.
+In a scenario that involves a multi-mastered table, you must either plan for separate number sequence formats or create a range for each application.
 Here are some examples:

-- In the finance and operations app, use F0001, F0002, F0003.
-In the customer engagement app, use C0001, C0002, C0003.
+- In the finance and operations application, use F0001, F0002, F0003.
+In the customer engagement application, use C0001, C0002, C0003.
-- In the finance and operations app, use US0001 to US4999.
-In the customer engagement app, use US5000 to US9999.
+- In the finance and operations application, use US0001 to US4999.
+In the customer engagement application, use US5000 to US9999.

 If there is a need to perform live sync and for the examples above to work, in F&O data management, within the data entity mappings make sure that the data field